Ralpherino/RDs-BDT/README.md

 A particle width or decay width is the measure of an unstable particle's energy speed, which is **inversely proportional** to its lifetime.
 So you can deduce that a wider width indicates a shorter lifespan which leads to a faster decay.
 How does this even relate to R(Ds)?
 Okay hold on let me cook for a bit.

-Now consider the branching fraction which is the particle width of a specific decay over all decays.
+Now consider the branching fraction which is the particle width of a specific decay over the particle width of all decays.
 In other words it is the fraction of time a particle decays into a particular final state.
 We will denote the branching fraction by **B**.

 ### 2. BDT:
 In particle physics, when studying decays, there exists a lot of background (noise) which needs suppression.
-This background emerges from different types of decays,
+This background emerges from different types of decays (other than the one that is to be studied), cosmic rays, mis-identified particles, and the list goes on...
+A successful way to